cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/code-snippets.md

 The code is:

 ```
-<p>More details about receiving meals are available in the <a href="https://files.covid19.ca.gov/pdf/great-plates-delivered-participants-faqs.pdf%22 participant> FAQ<span class="pdf-link-icon no-underline-icon" aria-hidden="true">PDF</span></a> .</p>
+<p>More details about receiving meals are available in the <a class="pdf" href="https://files.covid19.ca.gov/pdf/great-plates-delivered-participants-faqs.pdf%22 participant>FAQ</a>.</p>
 ```

 ## Highlight box